 • Reporting incidents

 There should be zero exceptions for this awareness training exercise.
-Specifically, cyber criminals often target senior management staff due to their importance within the business.
+Specifically, cybercriminals often target senior management staff due to their importance within the business.
 Therefore, no exceptions should be made that could prove costly to the business later.

-Consider your supply chain to ensure better cyber security posture across business partners, suppliers and other third parties.
+Consider your supply chain to ensure a better cyber security posture across business partners, suppliers and other third parties.
 Small business should consider defining policies for supply chain parties based on the risks attached to data access, storage and consumption.

 Tip 5: Backups

 Ransomware attacks actively target backups to increase their likelihood of payments.
-Make regular backups of most important data to the organisation.
+Make regular backups of the most important data to the organisation.
 Find out which data is critical to the organisation, and test backup data restore regularly to ensure it is working as expected.